fantauzzi/CarND-Advanced-Lane-Lines/README.md

 In order to compute the transformation matrix, OpenCV requires coordinates of four points on the image, and corresponding coordinates after transformation.

 This is how the four points on the image are chosen.
-Starting from an undistorted camera image with straight lane lines, and with the help of a graphics editor, I have chosen a pair of points on each lane, that after perspective transformation should be the vertices of a rectangle; see image below, where the for points are named A, B, C and D.
+Starting from an undistorted camera image with straight lane lines, and with the help of a graphics editor, I have chosen a pair of points on each lane line, that after perspective transformation should be the vertices of a rectangle; see image below, where the for points are named A, B, C and D.

 ![alt text][image10]

-The program determines the intersection of the two lines going through the two pairs of points respectively (AD and BC), obtaining the vanishing point of the camera perspective, V in the image above.
-The program then computes four points to be used for perspective transformation, A' and D' laying along the AV line, and B' and C' laying along the BV line, such that after transformation they should delimit a rectangle.
+The program determines the intersection of the two lines going through AD and BC respectively, obtaining the vanishing point of the camera perspective, V in the image above.
+The program then computes four points to be used for perspective transformation, A' and D' lying along the AV line, and B' and C' lying along the BV line, such that, after transformation, they should delimit a rectangle in the bird-eye view.
 See in image below.

 ![alt text][image11]